Four Continents Figure Skating Championships cumulative medal count: Pairs

 Sui Wenjing and Han Cong from China hold the record for the most gold medals won (with six).
 Three pairs share the record for the longest winning streak at back-to-back events (with two consecutive titles each): Jamie Salé and David Pelletier from Canada; Pang Qing and Tong Jian, and Sui Wenjing and Han Cong, who competed for China.
 The record for total medals won is held by Pang Qing and Tong Jian with nine medals.
 Pang Qing and Tong Jian also hold the record for the most silver medals won, with three.
 Zhang Hao from China also won three silver medals, but with different partners.
 The record for the most bronze medals is held by Chinese pair Zhang Dan and Zhang Hao (three).

 Total medal count by nation

-Sui Wenjing and Han Cong have won a record six gold medals in pair skating at the Four Continents Championships.
+Sui Wenjing and Han Cong of China have won a record six gold medals in pair skating at the Four Continents Championships.